nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-03-12-MARS_SPIRIT.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 67
-songs: ["On Top of the World by The Carpenters"]
+songs: ["On Top Of The World by The Carpenters"]
+genres: []
 ---

 ----
 ### DATE: March 12, 2004
 ----
-✫ On Top of the World by The Carpenters
+✺ On Top Of The World *by* The Carpenters

 #### Comment:
 * The song was fitting, as yestersols's drive put Spirit at the rim of Bonneville crater, but it took some additional maneuvering to get the rover perfectly placed for the 360-degree panoramic camera images it will take on upcoming sols.